libfud/rcalc/README.md

 ## Compiling

-In order to build it, ensure that you have downloaded or built the latest nightly version of rust, and simply run `rustc main.rs`
+In order to build it, ensure that you have downloaded or built the latest nightly version of rust, the development headers for readline, and simply run `rustc main.rs`

 This will compile a binary file called rcalc.